-Here, the Appellant's orthodontist found that the Appellant had an HLD score of 22 points.
-At the hearing, the MassHealth representative calculated that the Appellant had an HLD score of 19 points.
-As stated above, based on my review of the record, specifically the provided x-rays and photographs, I credit the Appellant's provider's HLD score of 22 points, which meets the threshold score for MassHealth to authorize comprehensive orthodontic treatment.
+As stated above, based on my review of the record, specifically measuring the provided X-rays and photographs, I find that the Appellant's overjet is greater than 9 millimeters, which is an auto qualifying condition for MassHealth to authorize comprehensive orthodontic treatment.
 Thus, the Appellant should be approved for comprehensive orthodontic treatment.
 130 CMR 420.431; see also Subchapter 6 of the Dental Manual.
 Accordingly, the Appellant's appeal is approved.